 What The Bio-Filter Does and Why it Shouldn't Be Removed

 What is the Bio-Filter and How Does it Operate?

 The bio-filter is located under the fixture plate in the top of the bin (please see section 1 in the instruction manual).
 This filter bag is pre-installed in the HOTBIN and neutralises the composting odours before they leave the HOTBIN whilst allowing the bin to breathe keeping it working aerobically.
-It is normal for the filter bag to be damp as the steam produced inside passes through the filter bag before exiting through the valve.
+It is normal for the filter bag to be damp as the water vapour produced inside passes through the filter bag before exiting through the valve.
 This moisture however will not restrict airflow or cause a loss of internal temperature.

 My Bin is Cooling Down, Should I Remove the Bio-Filter?

 No. The bio-filter is an integral part of the way the HOTBIN operates and should not be removed unless directed to do so by the HOTBIN team.